AhmedElMenyawi/product-engineer-be-challenge/README.md

 - `POST /bulk`: Accept a list of “Who, What, When” entries in JSON
 - Status endpoint: Count of completed commitments by week/month
 - Basic authentication or user ownership control
-- A simple UI or Postman collection
+- A Postman collection to test the API.
-- Swagger/OpenAPI docs
+- Docs for the API (e.g. Swagger, Postman)
 - Parse uploaded image to a who, what, when list

 ---